 - Medicine and Health; Behavioral and Social Sciences

-The paper must be prepared in 11 pt Arial or 12 pt Times New Roman font and stapled in the upper left hand corner (if mailed).
-Two copies of the research paper should be prepared as follows:
+The paper must be prepared in 11 pt Arial or 12 pt Times New Roman font and submitted online in PDF form on CVENT.

-Research papers should be written in third person using the following format.
+Research papers should be written in the third person using the above format.
 All registration and papers must be submitted through the CVENT website.

 Format for the Research Paper